mhogomchungu/media-downloader/README.md

 5. The GUI offers an ability to download playlist from websites that supports them like youtube.

-5. The GUI is offers in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish and Turkish.
+5. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish and Turkish.

 ## Donations
 Donations are very much appreciated, Please contact me using mhogomchungu _at__ gmail _dot__ com for further information.